-To ensure implementation of good and efficient corporate governance in Telenor's subsidiaries, Telenor's governance framework shall be adapted and implemented in all subsidiaries where Telenor has majority ownership (see further Section 1 above).
+To ensure implementation of good and efficient corporate governance in Telenor's subsidiaries, Telenor's governance framework shall be adopted and implemented in all Telenor's subsidiaries directly or indirectly controlled by Telenor ASA ("business units").
+In companies where Telenor does not have operational control, board members nominated by Telenor shall actively promote adoption of relevant governing documents and Telenor is continuously working on how to achieve these goals in these companies.